miku86/dev.to-overview/README.md

 # Dev.to Overview

-A simple utility to see your numbers of views and reactions: total, mean and median.
+A simple utility to see your dev.to numbers of views and reactions: total, mean and median.

 Example: